 The system is filling with the liquid under light pressure when the brakes are not in operation.
 The liquid is known as brake fluid is a mixture of glycerine and alcohol or castor oil, denatured alcohol, and some additives.

-#9 Electric brake
+#9 Electric braking system

 Electric brakes are also using for some motor vehicles, although these are not very popular.
 Warner electric brake is one of the examples of such brakes.
 These types of braking system have an electromagnet within the brake drum.